firstred/postnl-api-php/README.md

 ## Important notice
 The PHP bindings can connect to both PostNL's SOAP and REST API.
-The library is still a work-in-progress, but the Barcode, Labelling and Confirming will hopefully be completed soon.
+The library is still a work-in-progress, but is expected to hit stable status soon.

 ### Status
 | Service                                     | Status REST               | Status SOAP               | Version |